 You must establish legal ties to California by acquiring all applicable governmental evidence of intent by the relevant deadlines, and relinquishing ties to your previous place of residence:

-- Obtain a California Driver's License or State Identification card within the first 60 days of arriving in California.
+- Obtain a California Driver's License or State Identification card by the deadline.
 Please refer to the UC Residency Policy for each semester's specific grace period deadlines.

-- Register a vehicle in California (if vehicle is owned and used in California) within the first 60 days of arriving in California.
+- Register a vehicle in California (if vehicle is owned and used in California) by the deadline.
 Please refer to the UC Residency Policy for each semester's specific grace period deadlines.

-- Register to vote in California (if registered to vote in previous state of residence) within the first 60 days of arriving in California.
+- Register to vote in California (if registered to vote in previous state of residence) by the deadline.
 Please refer to the UC Residency Policy for each semester's specific grace period deadlines.